Some people are born without a spleen or need to have it removed because of disease or injury.

 - high temperature (fever)

 - sore throat

 - headache with drowsiness or a rash

 - abdominal pain

 Your GP can prescribe a course of antibiotics for you to use if you get an infection.
-Start taking them at the first sign of an infection and see your GP as soon as possible.
+You should start taking them at the first sign of an infection, so see your GP as soon as possible.